What to do in Chiang Mai in three days

 Street foot massage is available everywhere for a small price (150 baht).
 It looks a bit strange initially if you are unfamiliar with it, but it is a great way to relax after walking up and down the street after shopping.
 The most surprising moment during the walking street market happens at 6 pm sharp.
 After a short announcement in Thai, the national anthem is played through the loudspeakers, and absolutely everyone freezes.
 If you haven’t witnessed this before, it’s quite a surprise, and of course, you should stop and wait too.
 It only lasts for one minute.

 Address: Rachadamnoen Rd, Tambon Si Phum, Chiang Mai 50200

 The Temples of Chiang Mai

-Lined by 2 immense ‘nagas’ (mythical serpent), the staircase consists of 200 steps relatively easy to climb.
+Lined by 2 immense ‘nagas’ (mythical serpents), the staircase consists of 200 steps that are relatively easy to climb.
 At the top, you will have to buy a 30 baht ticket to enter the temple ground and admire the famous golden chedi.
 The view of the city from the top is superb, and you can even watch the planes landing and taking off from above!

 Year built: 1383

 Distance from Chiang Mai city centre: 15 km

 Transfer cost: 350 baht

 Elevation: 1,676 m